The Endocannabinoid System

 CB2 is expressed by cancer cells themselves and activated immune cell, fibroblasts, and endothelial cells in the tumor microenvironment (TME).
 CB2-dependent pathways can inhibit the ability of cancers to grow and metastasize, providing beneficial effects on the immune system and the tumor stroma.
 Results from cell and animal studies demonstrate that activating CB2 counteracts tumor growth, promotes tumor apoptosis and reduces the ability of tumors to evade the immune system.

-Our CB2 agonists represent an entirely novel approach in cancer treatment and have demonstrated activity against tumor cells in vitro, and several show activity as monotherapy in animal models of solid tumors.
+Corbus’ CB2 agonists have demonstrated activity against tumor cells in vitro, and several show activity as monotherapy in animal models of solid tumors.
+We are currently exploring development pathways for this program.